xValentim/vector-search-bert-based/README.md

 ## Step 2: Visualizing Embeddings

 To understand how our embeddings represent the dataset, we visualize them using t-SNE, projecting the high-dimensional embeddings onto a 2D space.
-The projection was extract from \mu of the latent space.
+The projection was extract from $\mu$ of the latent space.

 ### Pre-trained Embeddings Visualization